· By Dr. Kaushal M. Kulkarni, M.D.

 Research indicates that proper nutrition is vital in helping maintain and preserve eye health for both men and women.
 As part of a healthy diet, which you should all be following, choose food that is rich in antioxidants, like Vitamins A and C, lots of leafy green vegetables and fish.
 Lots of foods - especially fatty fish, like salmon contain essential omega-3 fatty acids, which are important to the health of the macula, the part of the eye responsible for central vision.

 Yet diet can only get you so far.
 In fact, most people do not get the recommended amounts of important nutrients for diet alone.
-Eyetamins eye vitamins are specifically designed to provide a balanced combination of nutrients dedicated to the health of your eyes.
+Eyetamins are specifically designed to provide a balanced combination of nutrients dedicated to the health of your eyes.

 Vitamins for Babies

 The truth is vitamins are valuable at every age.
 You can begin reaping the benefits from day one.
 It is recommended that all children aged 6 months to 5 years are given vitamin supplements containing vitamins A,C and D every day.
 Alongside improving their eyesight, this is essential to support healthy brain function and development.

 Babies who are having more than 500 ml (about a pint) of infant formula each day should not be given vitamin supplements.
 This is due to the fact that their formula is fortified with vitamins, A, C, D and other nutrients.
 On the other hand, babies who are being breastfed should be given a daily vitamin D supplement from birth, whether or not you are taking a supplement containing vitamin D yourself.

 Vitamins for Children